coopersmith/cooper-site/_pages/index.md

 I'm a Director of Product Design at Asana.
 I have over a decade of experience building products and teams at Lyft, Twitter, Foursquare [among others](https://read.cv/coops).

-I also run a small micro-roastery called [Farm Coast Coffee](https://farmcoastcoffee.com/).
+I also roast coffee out of my barn and run a small micro-roastery called [Farm Coast Coffee](https://farmcoastcoffee.com/) as a fun side project.

 I split my time between Brooklyn, NY and our 1754 farmhouse on the [Rhode Island Farm Coast.](https://www.nytimes.com/2023/10/09/travel/east-bay-rhode-island.html)